The truth about 3b pillar accounts

 - In Fribourg, you can deduct 750 CHF for a single person and 1500 CHF for a married couple per year.

 In general, any tax deduction is interesting.
-And if you could deduce the money invested in a broker account, it would be a great tax deduction.
+And if you could deduct the money invested in a brokerage account, it would be a great tax deduction.
 However, this deduction is only possible for 3b life insurance.

 If we take the example of Fribourg, the maximum deduction would be 1500 CHF.
 A marginal tax rate of 40% would give us 600 CHF savings per year.
 But this means locking money in a bad product.
 Your money is much better in any investment account than in 3b life insurance.
 Your money is even better in a bank account than in 3b life insurance.